 There would have been parking for 238 cars and a Granada Lodge on the westbound side.
 The two secret exits would have formed staff car parks, but they wouldn't have been connected to the service area itself, owing to local objections.

-The plans were dropped following concerns about it being a green belt area, and because Leigh Delamere is nearby.
+The plans were dropped following concerns about it being a green belt area, and because Leigh Delamere was too close nearby.
+The case dragged on over 13 years and attracted two rival bids from Total, one of which incorporated the proposed J18a.